Blame: Self-blame

 A helpful type of therapy for self-blame is cognitive restructuring or cognitive–behavioral therapy.
 Cognitive reprocessing is the process of taking the facts and forming a logical conclusion from them that is less influenced by shame or guilt.

 Victim blaming

 Victim blaming is holding the victims of a crime, an accident, or any type of abusive maltreatment to be entirely or partially responsible for the incident that has occurred.
 The fundamental attribution error concept explains how people tend to blame negative behavior more on the victims traits than the situation at the time of the event.

 Individual blame versus system blame

-In sociology, individual blame is the tendency of a group or society to hold the individual responsible for his or her situation, whereas system blame is the tendency to focus on social factors that contribute to one's fate.
+In sociology, individual blame is the tendency of a group or society to hold the individual responsible for their situation, whereas system blame is the tendency to focus on social factors that contribute to one's fate.

 Blame shifting

 Blaming others can lead to a "kick the dog" effect where individuals in a hierarchy blame their immediate subordinate, and this propagates down a hierarchy until the lowest rung (the "dog").
 A 2009 experimental study has shown that blaming can be contagious even for uninvolved onlookers.

 In complex international organizations, such as enforcers of national and supranational policies and regulations, the blame is usually attributed to the last echelon, the implementing actors.